osaamakhalil/FakeStoreApp/README.md

 # App Feature

 - See a list of products
-- See more product when scrolls to the end
+- See more products when scrolls to the end
 - You can see product details
-- Navigate between product
+- Navigate between products

 # MVVM Architecture